joshua-d/ddl-simulator/docs/Configuration.md

 **Key**: `dropout_chance` \
 **Value Type**: `float` \
 Specifies, for each worker, the probability that it drops out after performing a step.
 For example, if `dropout_chance` is `0.1`, then each worker has a `10%` chance of dropping out each time it performs a step.
+\
+&nbsp;
+## Model & Data Builder Module

+The Model & Data Builder (MADB) Module is a Python module that exposes utilities to the simulator that allow it to set up the model and the dataset.
+Examples are provided in the `madb` directory of this repository.

+### Requirements

+#### Train Dataset Function

+The module must expose a function `train_dataset_fn()` that returns a TensorFlow Dataset that holds the training data and labels, like what's returned from `tf.data.Dataset.from_tensor_slices(...)`.
+The dataset should be shuffled.
+It will be batched, repeated, and reshuffled automatically later on.

+#### Test Dataset Function

+The module must expose a function `test_dataset_fn()` that returns a tuple `(x_test, y_test)`, where `x_test` is a tensor containing test data inputs, and `y_test` is a tensor containing test data labels, like what's returned from `tf.keras.datasets.[dataset name].load_data()`.

+#### Model Builder Function

+The module must expose a function `model_builder()`.
+This function returns a tuple containing:

+`model` - a keras model.

+`params` - a dictionary mapping IDs to each of the model's trainable variables. *Currently, must be created by adding elements from `model.trainable_variables` to the dictionary in order.
+IDs should just be numerical indices.*

+`forward_pass` - a function that takes a batch of data, performs a forward pass using the model, and returns the resulting gradients.
+See [Examples]().

+`build_optimizer` - a function that returns a `tf.keras.Optimizer` for performing a backward pass (i.e. applying gradients, optimizing).

+`loss_type` - a `tf.keras.Loss` object representing the type of loss measured for this model.

+`train_acc_metric` - a `tf.keras.Metric` used for measuring the train accuracy.

+`batch_size` &

+`learning_rate`.